ai4os/ai4-docs/source/user/howto/rclone.rst

     $ source /root/.bashrc

 ..
-TODO: change this commmand if the default endpoint in the API changes
+TODO: change this command if the default endpoint in the API changes

 You can always check those env variables afterwards: